sandeepkumar-84/DBS-Msc-Applied-Research-2025/README.md

 #Installation & Setup

 # 1. From utilities folder run installations.
+It will install alll the livraries required in all the files.
+#    Creats the local directories in C drive used by code for uploading training, testing, logo etc

      python  utilities/install_dependencies.py
-# 2. Running transformr version of the chatbot
+# 2. To run the Transformer version of the chatbot use command
      python src/Transformer_DBS_Chatbot_2025.py
-# 3. Running LSTM version of the chatbot
+# 3. To run the LSTM version of the chatbot use command
      python src/LSTM_DBS_Chatbot_2025.py
-# 4. Running the chatbot user interface application.
+# 4. To run the the chatbot user interface application use command .
      python src/UI_Chatbot_Interface.py
-# 5. Result comparison and hypothesis testing results
+# 5. To run the the Result comparison and hypothesis testing results
      python src/UI_Chatbot_Interface.py